SAP/spartacus-docs/_pages/fsa/features/fsa-inbox.md

 ## Inbound API

-Document inbound is enabled by default with the **financialspastore** extension.
-FSDocumentPostPersistHook is responsible for creating a message with an attachment for a certain user.
-Generated Inbox Message can have one document attached or a bundle of documents.
+Document inbound is enabled by default with the **financialspastore** extension. `FSDocumentPostPersistHook` is responsible for creating a message with an attachment for a certain user.
+Generated Inbox message can have one document or a bundle of documents attached to it.
 If documents are imported as a bundle, they should have the same **bundleId**.

 For more information, see  [Inbound API for Correspondence](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/latest/en-US/cfe6ce0fba1e45b88db9e076ec801a61.html?q=fsDocumentPostPersistHook).